markcowl/typespec-e2e-demo/GetitDone/README.md

 Refer to the [user-journey](../doc/user-journey.md) for details on how to generate the service code using TypeSpec.

 ## Step 1: Create a new asp.net core web API project
+## Step 0: Generate service stub code from TypeSpec

+Refer to the [user-journey](../doc/user-journey.md) for details on how to generate the service code using TypeSpec.

+## Step 1: Create a new asp.net core web API project

+1.  **Open a terminal:** Open your terminal or command prompt.
+2.  **Navigate to a directory:** Navigate to the directory where you want to create your project.
+3.  **Create a top-level directory:** Create a new directory for your project named `Getitdone`.
+4.  **Create the .NET project:** `cd` into the `GetitDone` directory and run the following command:
 1.  **Open a terminal:** Open your terminal or command prompt.
 2.  **Navigate to a directory:** Navigate to the directory where you want to create your project.
 3.  **Create a top-level directory:** Create a new directory for your project named `Getitdone`.